Since many of you have asked me questions related to AdWords Policy, I have decided to dedicate my next articles to this subject.

 Transparency and Privacy basically covers four aspects: Information Collection and Use (‘advertisers must clearly disclose and obtain consent for the collection and use of user information‘), Billing Practices (‘all prices and billing practices must be disclosed in a clear, easy-to-understand way.advertisers must get user consent to all payments before processing user payment information‘), Advertiser Authenticity (‘ads and landing pages must display real, accurate information about the advertiser‘) and Software Principles (‘all applications must be upfront and truthful about their usage.
 For example, ads or landing pages shouldn’t trick people into installing things on their computer‘).

-s before, any ads that violates AdWords terms, will be disapproved and sometimes lead to a suspension.
+s before, any ads that violate AdWords terms, will be disapproved and sometimes lead to a suspension.

 5. Legal (Advertising should comply with laws and regulations)